Functional equations in formal power series

 The second result concerns the functional equation $X\circ A=Y\circ B,$ where $A,B$ are given and $X,Y$ are unknown.

 \bt \l{mt3} Let $A,B \in \Gamma$.
 Then the equation has a solution in $X,Y\in zk[[z]]$ if and only if for all $\phi_A\in G_A$ and $\phi_B\in G_B.$ \et

 Along with decompositions of general elements of $\Gamma$, we study decompositions of elements of a special form.
-Namely, we address the following problem posed by Horwitz and Rubel in \cite{hr}: if $h$ is the composition of two formal power series $f$ and $g,$ and if $h$ is even, what can be said about $f$ and $g$?
-Some partial results on this problem and its modifications concerning decompositions of entire functions or polynomials were obtained in the papers \cite{bear0}, \cite{bear}, \cite{hr}, \cite{hor}.
+Specifically, we address the following problem posed by Horwitz and Rubel in \cite{hr}: if $h$ is the composition of two formal power series $f$ and $g,$ and if $h$ is even, what can be said about $f$ and $g$?
+Some partial results on this problem and its modifications, concerning decompositions of entire functions or polynomials, were obtained in the papers \cite{bear0}, \cite{bear}, \cite{hr}, \cite{hor}.

-In this paper, we give a full solution of the problem of Horwitz and Rubel in the case where $h$ and $f,g$ are elements of $\Gamma.$ In fact, along with {\it even} formal power series, that is, series having the form $R(z^2)$ for some $R\in k[[z]]$, we also consider {\it odd} series having the form $zR(z^2)$ and, more generally, {\it symmetric} series having the form $z^rR(z^m)$, where $m\geq 2$, $r\geq 0$ are integers.
+In this paper, we provide a complete solution to the problem of Horwitz and Rubel in the case where $h$ and $f,g$ are elements of $\Gamma.$ In fact, along with {\it even} formal power series, that is, series having the form $R(z^2)$ for some $R\in k[[z]]$, we also consider {\it odd} series having the form $zR(z^2)$ and, more generally, {\it symmetric} series having the form $z^rR(z^m)$, where $m\geq 2$, $r\geq 0$ are integers.
 Specifically, we prove the following result.

 \bt \l{dee} Let $A\in \Gamma$ be a formal power series of the form $A=z^rR(z^m)$, where $R\in k[[z]]$ and $m\geq 2$, $r\geq 0$ are integers.
 Then for any decomposition $A=A_1\circ A_2$, where $A_1,A_2\in \Gamma$, there exist $\mu\in k_1[[z]]$ and $R_1,R_2\in k[[z]]$ such that